jmtyszka/bidskit/docs/QuickStart.md

 }
 </pre>

-The IntendedFor field is only relevant for fieldmap series and links the fieldmap to one or more EPI series for distortion correction.
+The IntendedFor field is only relevant for fieldmap series and specifies which EPI series (BOLD, DWI, etc) are to be distortion corrected by given fieldmap data.

 Edit the BIDS directory and filename suffix entries for each series with the BIDS-compliant filename suffix (excluding the sub-xxxx_ses-xxxx_ prefix and any file extensions) and the BIDS purpose directory name (anat, func, fmap, etc).
 In the example above, this might look something like the following:

 <pre>
 {